At a Glance:

 |Application Deadlines||Oct.
 8 (spring EdD); March 15 (summer EdD)|

 *All stated financial information is subject to change.

 Be Known as a Leader in Education

-The George Fox University doctor of education (EdD) in educational leadership prepares educators to be leaders in their chosen specialties.
+The George Fox University doctor of education (EdD) program in educational leadership prepares educators to be leaders in their chosen specialties.